Word Is Out

-"Word Is Out" is a song written by English musical duo Stock and Waterman for Australian singer Kylie Minogue's fourth studio album, Let's Get to It (1991).
-Produced by Mike Stock and Pete Waterman, it was released as the first single from Let's Get to It on 26 August 1991.
+"Word Is Out" is a song by Australian singer and songwriter Kylie Minogue, recorded for her fourth studio album Let's Get to It (1991).
+Written and produced by English production team Mike Stock and Pete Waterman, without Matt Aitken who had left the SAW team by then, it was released as the lead single to the record on 26 August 1991 by Mushroom and PWL.
+A departure from her previous music, the track aimed to replicate the swing beat sound, with "New York City" by American R&B group Guy serving as the main plot track.
 The artwork for the cover was photographed by Ellen Von Unwerth in 1991 for the British edition of Esquire.

+The track did receive favorable reviews from music critics and has gone on to be named one of Minogue's most underrated singles.
+In the United Kingdom, the track broke her streak of top-10 hits when it debuted at number 16 on the singles chart there.
+The track did however crack the top ten in Minogue's native Australia and Ireland but had no success in mainland Europe.
+The accompanying music video was directed by James Lebon.

 Critical reception

-Chris True from AllMusic chose the track as one of Let's Get to Its track picks.
-Larry Flick from Billboard commented, "Folks who think Kylie Minogue is too light for them may change their minds when they hear "Word Is Out".
+Chris True from AllMusic named the track one of Let's Get to Its track picks.
+Larry Flick from Billboard magazine commented, "Folks who think Kylie Minogue is too light for them may change their minds when they hear 'Word Is Out'.
 With a little help from remixer Tony King, she has eschewed the frothy hi-NRG tone of past hits in favor of an easy paced-house sound, replete with disco-flavored strings and percussion."
 On Michael Wilton's review of the second night of her Anti Tour in Sydney, Australia—where she performed an a cappella rendition of the song—for musicOMH, he stated that "Word is Out" is "wildly underrated."
 Writing Minogue's biography for her special on Australian music video program Rage, they stated: "While in the past, her material had always been high energy, 'Word Is Out' showcased a far more seductive side to Kylie that many had suspected was there."
 In another hand, Nick Griffiths from Select called it one of the "odd songs" in the album.
-Sophie Lawrence reviewed it for Smash Hits, writing, "Sounds like Madonna's La Isla Bonita a bit, doesn't it?
-She's just been brilliant ever since Better The Devil You Know.
+Sophie Lawrence reviewed it for Smash Hits, writing, "Sounds like Madonna's 'La Isla Bonita' a bit, doesn't it?
+She's just been brilliant ever since 'Better The Devil You Know'.
 You could listen to this 100 times and never get bored."
+In 2023, Robert Moran of Australian daily tabloid newspaper The Sydney Morning Herald ranked the song as Minogue's 168th best song (out of 183).